httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 Some intermediaries inspect the payload of HTTP messages and forward them only if their content is deemed safe.
 Any feature that depends on seeing the entirety of the message in this way is incompatible with incremental delivery.
-An intermediary that understands this field therefore MUST reject requests that ask for incremental forwarding if it cannot comply.
-Note that an intermediary does not need to reject messages if the entire message has been received.

-When an intermediary rejects an incremental message -- either a request or a response -- due to security concerns with regard to the payload that the message might convey, the intermediary SHOULD respond with a 501 (Not Implemented) error with an incremental_refused Proxy-Status response header field ({{iana-considerations}}).
+When an intermediary is asked to incrementally forward message and cannot -- whether that messaage is a request or a response -- due to security concerns about the message content, the intermediary SHOULD respond with a 501 (Not Implemented) error with an incremental_refused Proxy-Status response header field ({{iana-considerations}}).